collapsed-stacks/startups/questions/5864/asking-for-feedback-reporting-of-errors-without-making-your-product-seem-infer.md

 - posted by: [zazaalaza](https://stackexchange.com/users/4672194/zazaalaza) on 2015-08-10
 - score: 0

-<p>Go to <a href="http://freelancer.com" rel="nofollow">Freelancer</a>, post a contest in the testing section and offer a bounty for the most comprehensive error report.
+Go to [Freelancer](http://freelancer.com), post a contest in the testing section and offer a bounty for the most comprehensive error report.
-This way you'll get multiple error reports and you'll only have to pay out the bounty to one person.</p>
+This way you'll get multiple error reports and you'll only have to pay out the bounty to one person.

-<p>Similarly you can use <a href="http://betalize.com" rel="nofollow">Betalize</a>, they have testers signed up ready to dissect your product.</p>
+Similarly you can use [Betalize](http://betalize.com), they have testers signed up ready to dissect your product.

 ## Answer 6009